SeanKilleen/seankilleen.github.io/_posts/2023-08-05-how-i-use-trello-as-a-continuous-travel-packing-list.md

 ## Why a "Continuous" Packing List?

 In short?
 Because I used to forget stuff. _All the time_.
 By creating a continuous packing list that I reset for every trip, I could continue to add items that I'd forget and then never forget them again.
 This has a great deal of appeal for me.
-It has stopped me from getting probably 100 things since I created it, which adds up to some real hassle saved.
+It has stopped me from forgetting probably 100 things since I created it, which adds up to some real hassle saved.

 My wife and I also may need to do some asynchronous planning / packing, especially with our little guy running around, and so the list is especially helpful when one of us thinks of something in the moment.
 It's a really effective way to talk through this sort of thing with a partner.